Would you like to take control?

 How effective could you be, as a volunteer, if VECTOR better supported you acting on your knowledge?

 Please send me what you think about using the advice process and about seeing how well it works for us?
-Details about the process follow.
+After the details about the process below, you may use a form for your convenience.

 Advice Process - a better way to decide